CM4all/myproxy/doc/index.rst

 * :samp:`account`: Set this to an identifier of the user account.
   This will be used in the log prefix and for choosing a cluster node.

-* :samp:`cgroup`: The control group path of the client process as noted in :file:`/proc/self/cgroup`, e.g. :file:`/user.slice/user-1000.slice/session-42.scope`
+* :samp:`cgroup`: The control group of the client process with the following attributes:

+  * ``path``: the cgroup path as noted in :file:`/proc/self/cgroup`, e.g. :file:`/user.slice/user-1000.slice/session-42.scope`

-* ``cgroup_xattr``: A table containing extended attributes of the control group.
+  * ``xattr``: A table containing extended attributes of the control group.

 * :samp:`server_version`: The server version string.
 In ``on_connect``, this attribute may be modified to announce a